Infra-Ninjas/Back-End/README.md

   2. Manage Dashboard to have bird's eye view of appointments, doctors, users and total revenue.
   3. View Doctors list
   4. View All Appointments
-- **Authentication Service**: Handles user authentication and authorization processes.
+- **Authentication Service**: The Authentication micro service provides multi-user authentication, enabling separate and secure login mechanisms for patients, doctors, and administrators.
+Each user type is authenticated through distinct workflows tailored to their roles and permissions.
+This ensures that access control is properly enforced, with users only able to perform actions relevant to their role within the platform.
 - **Database Service**: Provides database management and operations.
 - **Doctor Service**: Manages doctor-related functionalities and data.
 - **User Service**: Handles user-related operations and information.